 the drifting plum blossom,

-Whether you call 833-ECO-POEM from a rotary phone in a tuft of moss underneath a sequoia sempervirens, or you listen to the archive on this site whilst eye-gazing with your favorite mountain, you are invited to contribute a field note by leaving a message on the hotline voicemail.
+Whether you call 833-ECO-POEM from a rotary phone in a tuft of moss underneath a sequoia sempervirens, or you listen to the archive on this site while eye-gazing with your favorite mountain, you are invited to contribute a field note by leaving a message on the hotline voicemail.

 Through poems, stories, and small acts of attention, The Botanarchy Hotline invites you to walk yourself back into intimacy with the living world.
 You’ll find yourself wandering and meandering, not toward an endpoint, but toward a way of being.
+A way of listening.
+A way of remembering that you are not separate from the seasons.

-☏ Episode 1 — March 20, 2025
+Episode 1 — March 20, 2025

 The Best Time For A Poet Is When Spring Is New

-☏ Episode 2 — April 3, 2025
+Episode 2 — April 3, 2025

 This Wild Joy At Wandering Boundless And Free

-☏ Episode 3 — April 17, 2025
+Episode 3 — April 17, 2025

 The Secret Names Of Mountains